apache/skywalking/docs/en/concepts-and-designs/overview.md

 the service would have one or multiple layer definitions according to its instances.

 In addition, you can integrate
-1. Other distributed tracing using SkyWalking native agents and SDKs with Zipkin, Jaeger and OpenCensus.
+1. Other distributed tracing using SkyWalking native agents and SDKs with Zipkin and Jaeger.
 1. Other metrics systems, such as Prometheus, Sleuth(Micrometer), OpenTelemetry.